-Many regulatory bodies understand that audit follow up is a key process to effective risk management program.
-In the banking industry, the United States Federal Reserve states that a bank should have procedures documented for issue tracking and follow up.
+Many regulatory bodies understand audit follow-up is a key process to an effective risk management program.
+In the banking industry, the United States Federal Reserve states a bank should have procedures documented for issue tracking and follow-up.
 “At a minimum, procedures should include…identification of requirements related to monitoring remediation of issues noted, validation of corrective actions, and board (audit committee) updates.”
 (Overview of the Components of an Effective Audit Function pg.
 5).

 The Supplemental Policy Statement on the Internal Audit Function and Its Outsourcing also states, “Internal audit should have effective processes in place to track and monitor open audit issues and to follow-up on such issues.
 The timely remediation of open audit issues is an essential component of an organization’s risk reduction efforts.”